Church Pension Group | Leadership & Governance

 Before entering seminary, she worked as a registered nurse in ophthalmic surgery centers and an operating room registered nurse at Parkland Hospital in Dallas.

-She was elected to serve her first term on The Church Pension Fund Board of Trustees in 2022.
+She was elected to her first term on The Church Pension Fund Board of Trustees in 2022.

 She received an MDiv from Perkins School of Theology at Southern Methodist University and a BS in Nursing from Midwestern State University.